Osaka

 East Asian Study Track

 All East Asian Study Track courses are taught in English, offering a wide variety of topics related to contemporary Japan and East Asia.
 Students may choose one course from each group shown below for a total of 6 credits.
 Students enrolled in these courses will be both international students and KGU students.
 Classes are held Monday through Friday, with frequent activities and excursions.
 Some field trips may be on the weekends.
+Full course descriptions will be provided at the time of application.
+All courses will transfer back to Nazareth and are worth 3 credit hours.

 Group A: